-Here’s a calculator from NerdWallet that estimates closing costs.
+Here’s a calculator from NerdWallet that can estimate closing costs for you.

 There are a number of programs that FTHBs can use to their advantage when purchasing a home.

-Some of these programs offer greatly reduced interest rates; others give out grants to help with closing costs and down payments; others help vulnerable populations like veterans and native Americans in securing funding for purchase.
+Many of these programs offer exclusive advantages, such as greatly reduced interest rates; grants given to help with closing costs and down payments.Others help vulnerable populations like veterans and native Americans in securing funding for purchase.